RyanMullins/sympol/README.md

-seldom
+Sympol
 ======

-A framework for evaluating (cartographic) symbols on mobile devices.
+A simple framework for evaluating (cartographic) symbols on mobile devices.